 The BLM Campbell Tract is a 730 acre Special Recreation Management Area located in the heart of Alaska’s largest urban area, and provides outdoor recreation opportunities in a non-motorized natural setting for more than 500,000 visitors annually.
 The 12 mile trail system winds through the woods, providing year-round recreation opportunities on unpaved trails that link to the adjacent 4000 acre Far North Bicentennial Park trail network.
 Popular activities in summer include walking, running, mountain biking, orienteering, horseback riding, and wildlife viewing.
-Popular winter activities include snowshoeing, fat tire biking, ski-joring, and cross country skiing.
+Popular winter activities include snowshoeing, fat tire biking, skijoring, and cross country skiing.
 Dogs and domesticated animals are allowed but are required to be on a leash.

 During the winter, trails are groomed to allow for both classic and skate skiing.
 Also during the winter, visitors to Campbell Tract may have the opportunity to view world-class dog mushing activities.
 Campbell Tract is located near the Municipality of Anchorage's Tozier Track, which is the start and end point for many dog mushing races and training runs.
 During the winter, there are several trails on both Municipality and Campbell Tract lands that are reserved only for dog mushing activities.
 These trails are well-marked -- please stay off of them when snow is on the ground!
 Dog teams move quickly and silently, and cannot stop quickly.

 Wildlife viewing opportunities may include sightings of lynx, fox, coyotes, moose, black and brown bears, local and migratory songbirds, various raptors, and three species of Pacific salmon.
 Visitors are encouraged to practice "bear aware" techniques, including traveling in groups, making noise, and carrying bear spray.
 The main access point for Campbell Tract is the Smokejumper Trailhead, which is located off Elmore Road.
 Access is also available at the Campbell Airstrip Trailhead, located off Campbell Airstrip Road.

 Parking and visitor information kiosks are available at both trailheads.
 Access can also be gained from several points on the adjacent Far North Bicentennial Park.